syncfusion-content/wpf-docs/wpf/Radial-Menu/Overview.md

 ---
 layout: post
 title: About WPF Radial Menu control | Syncfusion
-description: Learn here all about introduction of Syncfusion WPF Radial Menu (SfRadialMenu) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion WPF Radial Menu (SfRadialMenu) control, its elements and more.
 platform: wpf
 control: SfRadialMenu
 documentation: ug